Non-dense orbit sets carry full metric mean dimension

 Let $(X,d,f)$ be a topological dynamical system, where $(X,d)$ is a compact metric space and $f:X\rightarrow X$ is a continuous map.
 For any $x\in X$, let $O_f(x)$ denote the orbit of $x$, i.e., $O_f(x):=\{x,f(x),\cdots,f^n(x),\cdots\}$.
 For any $z_0\in X$, we define

-where $x\in E(z_0)$ signifies $z_0$ is badly approximated by the orbit of $x$.
+where $x\in E(z_0)$ indicates $z_0$ is badly approximated by the orbit of $x$.
 When $f$ is Guass map, $E(0)$ is just the set of the badly approximable numbers.
 By the definition, any point in $E(z_0)$ has a non-dense forward orbit in $X$.
 Recently, Zhao, Yang and Zhou \cite{ZYZ} showed that $E(z_0)$ can have full topological pressure.

-Note that on a compact smooth manifold with dimension greater than one, homeomorphisms with infinite topological entropy are $C^0$ generic \cite{Y80}.
-Recently, authors \cite{BT20} showed that in the space of continuous non-invertible maps of the unit interval preserving the Lebesgue measure, which is equipped with the uniform metric, the functions satisfying specification property and infinite topological entropy form a dense $G_\delta$ set.
+It should be noted that on a compact smooth manifold with dimension greater than one, homeomorphisms with infinite topological entropy are $C^0$ generic \cite{Y80}.
+Recently, Bobok and Troubetzkoy \cite{BT20} showed that in the space of continuous non-invertible maps of the unit interval preserving the Lebesgue measure, which is equipped with the uniform metric, the functions satisfying specification property and infinite topological entropy form a dense $G_\delta$ set.
 Thus, a more subtle question arises naturally: Given a system having both the specification property and infinite topological entropy, does $E(z_0)$ carry more information besides infinite Bowen topological entropy?

 Mean topological dimension introduced by Gromov \cite{G99} is a new topological invariant in topological dynamical systems.
 Later, Lindenstrauss and Weiss \cite{LW00} introduced the metric mean dimension, which is a metric version of the mean dimension.
 Metric mean dimension, similarly to the topological entropy, measures the complexity of systems with infinite entropy.
 Mean dimension has applications to topological dynamics \cite{LW00,L99}.
 Similar as the topological entropy, the metric mean dimension has a strong connection with ergodic theory, and lots of variational principles have been established, see \cite{GS21,LT19}.